KomodoPlatform/developer-docs/docs/qa/blockscout-deployment-guide.md

 ```

 ::: tip Note
-PSQL user should be first created as general user with `adduser`. dbusername system password should not be the same to his/her database dbuserpassword. dbuserpassowrd will be parsed by BlockScout as part of DB link, thus it's recommended to omit problematic characters in the database password
+PSQL user should be first created as a general user with `adduser`.
+The user's system password should not be the same as their database `dbuserpassword`. `dbuserpassword` will be parsed by BlockScout as part of the DB link, thus it's recommended to omit problematic characters in the database password
 :::

 Set your storage path as psql datadir